Palaquium dasyphyllum

 Palaquium dasyphyllum is a tree in the family Sapotaceae.
 The specific epithet dasyphyllum means 'thickly hairy leaves'.

 Description

 Palaquium dasyphyllum grows up to 36 m tall, with a trunk diameter of up to 65 cm.
 The bark is dark brown.
-Inflorescences bear up to 10 flowers.
+The inflorescences bear up to 10 flowers.
 The fruits are round, up to 2.4 cm in diameter.

 Distribution and habitat

 Palaquium dasyphyllum is endemic to Borneo.
 Its habitat is mainly in dipterocarp forests above 950 m altitude.